-This Easy Vegan Basil Pesto comes together in under 5 minutes and is fresh, flavorful, and the perfect condiment to have on hand to add to many different meals.
-I especially enjoy serving this delicious easy vegan basil pesto over tofu ricotta stuffed shells, gnocchi and on sandwiches.
+This Easy Vegan Cashew Basil Pesto comes together in under 5 minutes and is fresh, flavorful, and the perfect condiment to have on hand to add to many different meals.
+I especially enjoy serving this delicious easy vegan basil pesto over tofu ricotta stuffed shells, gnocchi, and sandwiches.

-The best part of this pesto is that it can be made quickly in a food processor or blender.
-I’d say this would take under 5 minutes to pull together then you can have it on hand for all your pesto creations.
+The best part of this homemade cashew pesto is that it can be made quickly in a food processor or blender.
+I'd say this would take under 5 minutes to pull together then you can have it on hand for all your pesto creations.
 Pesto is seriously delicious on just about anything.
-I hope you enjoy!

-You’ll need a food processor or blender for this recipe.
+You'll need a food processor or blender for this recipe.
 I used a nutri-bullet.
-Stop and scrap the sides to make sure everything is well incorporated and the cashews get chopped finely.
+Stop and scrape the sides to make sure everything is well incorporated and the cashews get chopped finely.

 - Lemon Juice

 - Nutritional Yeast